-- 1. Room and Board fees are not refundable.
+Room and Board fees are not refundable.
 Rooms are rented for a term; no refund is made in case of withdrawal.
-Refunds on room reservations will be allowed to incoming students when the Dean for Student Development is notified by July 31.
-No refund will be made on the board fee because of contractual arrangements relating to service in the dining hall. - 2.
-Graduation fee: A non-refundable graduation fee of \$25 is charged each student who applies for graduation.
+No refund will be made on the board fee because of contractual arrangements relating to service in the dining hall.
+2. Graduation fee: A non-refundable graduation fee of \$25 is charged each student who applies for graduation.
 It is assessed only once for each degree.
 Students who file an "intent to graduate" form pay the \$25 fee at the Student Billing Office at that time.
 The intent form must be completed, signed by the student's advisor and presented to the Registrar's Office.
 See College Calendar for deadlines.